What To Know

 So, if you’re sharing an account with people living in the same zip code range as you, there shouldn’t be a problem.

-However, if the other people on the account don’t live in the same area as you, it’s best that they come to your zip code range once a month or every other month to verify their access and make sure they don’t get kicked out.
+- If the other people on the account don’t live in the same area as you, it’s best that they come to your zip code range once every three months to verify their access (just by logging into the account and watching anything for some minutes) and make sure they don’t get kicked out.

 For instance, if you live in the zip code 37188 and so do your friends, then you can all use the same YouTube TV membership without a hitch.